willjasen/wallace-thrasher/README.md

 # wallace-thrasher
-codename for secret gpt project for a man named artie yamamoto
+codename for secret website project for a man named artie yamamoto

 you can call me stretchie